walter-hernandez/MSc-Business-Analytics-dissertation/README.md

 # Files
 The main files in this repository are:
 -  Dissertation.ipynb
-	> Contains all the code for the network analysis and topic modelling.
+	> Jupyter notebook that contains all the code for the network analysis and topic modelling.

 - Interactive_visualisations.ipynb
-	> Calls all the interactive visualisations for the network analysis, topic modelling as well as the geospatial visualisations.
+	> Jupyter notebook that calls all the interactive visualisations saved as HTML files in the content folder.
+These interactive visualisations are of the network analysis, topic modelling as well as the geospatial visualisations.
 These visualisations were not included in the dissertation because it was a plain document in PDF.
 However, the interactive visualisations are included here.

 The content folder contains:
 - Interactive visualisations in HTML